Oyalı, İdil

 Oyalı (Delavê Qesrê) is a village in the İdil District of Şırnak Province in Turkey.
 The village is populated by Kurds of the Hemikan tribe and had a population of 2,319 in 2021.

+History

+Delavê Qesrê (today called Oyalı) was historically inhabited by Syriac Orthodox Christians.
+In 1914, it was populated by 100 Syriacs, as per the list presented to the Paris Peace Conference by the Assyro-Chaldean delegation.
+It was located in the kaza of Nusaybin.